Gorilla trekking eligibility determines whether you can actually be allowed to see mountain gorillas in the wild rainforests of Africa.

 2. Gorilla tracking permit.

-To make sure that the gorilla’s lives and ecosystem stay uninterrupted from too much tourism and human activity, every person who goes to see gorillas need to have a fully paid gorilla trekking permit for a specific day.
+To make sure that the gorilla’s lives and ecosystem stay uninterrupted from too much tourism and human activity, every person who goes to see gorillas needs to have a fully paid gorilla trekking permit for a specific day.

 The gorilla permit is issued for a specific date and gorilla tracking location in the given national park.
 Gorillas live in groups or families and each family is visited by a maximum of 8 people on any given day.